Length: SVL up to 71mm, with the tail being equal to or longer than the body length

 Largely unknown, but likely to be similar to other sub-alpine / alpine Woodworthia populations e.g. up to two young biennially.

-Like other members of the Woodworthia genus, Sabine geckos are presumably omnivorous.
+Like other members of the Woodworthia genus, Tikumu geckos are presumably omnivorous.
 It is likely that they opportunistically feed on invertebrates, as well as the nectar and fruit / berries of native plants when in season.

 This species is Data Deficient.
 Conservation work will aim to understand more about the distribution and ecology of these geckos.

-The Sabine gecko was discovered in 2021 by revered herpetologist, Marieke Lettink, while conducting alpine lizard surveys in Nelson Lakes National Park.
+The Tikumu gecko was discovered in 2021 by revered herpetologist, Marieke Lettink, while conducting alpine lizard surveys in Nelson Lakes National Park.
 Subsequent genetic analyses indicated that it was markedly divergent from its closest relative, the Kahurangi gecko.
 This combined with its apparent morphological features and geographic separation, suggest that it is a new species.